Hydracerynitis/Ethical-Framework/README.md

 ## Experiment

 The experiment with AIF360 is conducted with Natania Thomas as a research project.
 The experiment is to examine the performance of its bias mitigation implementation in the case of Kaggle datasets rather than standard UCI datasets.
-The datasets we use is [Job](https://www.kaggle.com/datasets/ayushtankha/70k-job-applicants-data-human-resource), [Bank](https://www.kaggle.com/datasets/gauravtopre/bank-customer-churn-dataset/data) and [College](https://www.kaggle.com/datasets/saddamazyazy/go-to-college-dataset).
+The datasets we use are [Job](https://www.kaggle.com/datasets/ayushtankha/70k-job-applicants-data-human-resource), [Bank](https://www.kaggle.com/datasets/gauravtopre/bank-customer-churn-dataset/data) and [College](https://www.kaggle.com/datasets/saddamazyazy/go-to-college-dataset).

 The bias mitigation implementation we accessed in the experiment includes 2 pre-process methods, 2 in-process methods and 2 post-process methods:
     - [Reweighting](http://doi.org/10.1007/s10115-011-0463-8) and [DisparateImpactRemover](https://doi.org/10.1145/2783258.2783311)